kyma-project/busola/docs/extensibility/resources.md

 ### resource section

 The `resource` section is required and contains basic information about the resource.
-For example, `kind` and api details.
+For example, `kind` and API details.

 - **kind** - _[required]_ Kubernetes kind of the resource.
 - **group** - _[required]_ API group used for all requests.